Shapur (Bavandid ruler): Reign

 Just when Shapur had ascended the Bavandid throne, the Qarinvand Mazyar, whom Shapur's father Shahriyar I along with Mazyar's uncle Vinda-Umid had expelled from Tabaristan, returned with an Abbasid army, and invaded the territories of Shapur and Vinda-Umid, where he defeated them both.
 Vinda-Umid was killed, whilst Shapur was taken hostage.

 Shapur, knowing that Mazyar planned to have him killed, sent a secret message to the Abbasid governor of Tabaristan, Musa ibn Hafs, willing to pay him 100,000 dirhams if he would assert him as his own prisoner.
-Musa responded by saying his best shot would be by converting to Islam and become a client of the caliph.
+Musa responded by saying his best chance would be by converting to Islam and become a client of the caliph.
 Musa, nervous of Mazyar learning of his secret communication with Shapur, asked him how he would react if Shapur converted to Islam and offered to become a client of the caliph.
 Mazyar gave no answer, but had Shapur beheaded the same day, which greatly angered Musa.